-Solar panels: the best solar charger without a battery
+The best solar charger without a battery

 Based on three fold-out solar panels, SunJack 25W delivers consistent performance, in both sunshine and cloudy conditions.
 And on average, it charges faster than any other battery-free solar charger on our list, even though it's not the most powerful overall.

-Solar power banks: the best solar charger with a battery
+The best solar charger with a battery

 Like the DJRoll Power Bank above, the Hiluckey Wireless Solar Charger can charge Qi-enabled devices wirelessly, and charge four devices simultaneously, using its two USB-A and one USB-C ports.
 It also has a flashlight.

 The onboard battery is a generous 26,800mAh, which is enough to charge an iPhone 11 eight times, a Samsung S10 six times and an iPad three times.
 And this is the lightest solar power bank on our list.
 The solar panel is, in truth, not going to add a huge amount of charging capacity.
 But it will provide some added peace of mind for when you're getting close to draining your onboard battery.